-That does not make them all penny stocks, but a good number of them are.
+That does not make them all penny stocks, but many of them are.

 Penny stocks are popular amongst value investors who believe that these stocks can increase in price after a catalyst like a new product release or acquisition by a larger company.

-If you are looking to add a bit of risk to your portfolio, check out this list of the best Canadian penny stocks to buy on the TSX for 2022.
+If you want to add a bit of risk to your portfolio, check out this list of the best Canadian penny stocks to buy on the TSX for 2023.